JasonVonBusch/express-api/README.md

 ### Running the application

 1. open up a new bash terminal window
-2. Navigate to the _express-api_ directory in the terminal
+2. navigate to the _express-api_ directory in the terminal
     * this can be done using various windows command functions like ```cd``` to change directory or ```cd ..``` to go back a directory.
 3. run ```npm install``` to install npm packages
 4. run ```npm run tsc``` to compile the typescript files into the _dist_ directory